Configure Captive Portal

 - (Redirect mode only) Create a DNS address (A) record that maps the IP address on the Layer 3 interface to the redirect host.
 If you will use Kerberos SSO, you must also add a DNS pointer (PTR) record that performs the same mapping.

 - Make sure Domain Name System (DNS) is configured to resolve your domain controller addresses.To verify proper resolution, ping the server FQDN.
 For example:admin@PA-200>ping host dc1.acme.com

 - Configure clients to trust Captive Portal certificates.Required for redirect mode—to transparently redirect users without displaying certificate errors.
 You can generate a self-signed certificate or import a certificate that an external certificate authority (CA) signed.To use a self-signed certificate, create a root CA certificate and use it to sign the certificate you will use for Captive Portal:

-a Certificate to use for Captive Portal.
-Be sure to configure
+- Generate a Certificate to use for Captive Portal.
+Be sure to configure the following fields:

 - Common Name—Enter the DNS name of the intranet host for the Layer 3 interface.